How to Turn On Caps Lock on a Chromebook

 How Caps Lock Works on Chromebook

-Once enabled, Caps Lock behaves just like it does on other computers.
+Once enabled, it functions just like Caps Lock on other computers.

 This is the fastest and most common method.